hibbaahmed/seotool/README.md

-# SEOFlow - AI-Powered SEO Automation Platform
+# Bridgely - AI-Powered SEO Automation Platform

 **Rank Clients on Google and Get Cited on ChatGPT – In One Place**

-SEOFlow is a comprehensive SEO automation system for agencies and marketers, featuring AI-powered tools for content creation, optimization, and syndication.
+Bridgely is a comprehensive SEO automation system for agencies and marketers, featuring AI-powered tools for content creation, optimization, and syndication.

 ## 🚀 Features